 In Hearing Loss: A Common Problem In Older Adults – Signs of Hearing Loss the NIA explain:

-- Can’t understand when women and children speak to you”.8
+• Can’t understand what’s being said when children and people with higher pitched voices speak to you”.8

 The MedlinePlus also note:

-In Hearing Loss: Overview the (United Kingdom) NHS note:
+In Hearing Loss: Overview the (United Kingdom) NHS elaborated on:

 “Hearing loss is common, particularly as you get older.
 See a GP if you have problems with your hearing.
 It could be caused by something that can be easily treated”.10